REALISE

 General

-The early detection of Alzheimer's disease using biomarkers is a prerequisite for the use of new antibody therapies in the treatment of the disease, which are currently undergoing the approval process in the EU.
+The early detection of Alzheimer's disease using biomarkers is a prerequisite for the use of new antibody therapies in the treatment of the disease, which have been approved by the Committee for Medicinal Products for Human Use of the European Medicines Agency.
 Furthermore, non-pharmacological interventions may exert a beneficial effect on the progression of Alzheimer's disease, particularly when diagnosed at an early stage.
-In light of this, the DZNE is undertaking a nationwide online survey of memory clinics and neurological and psychiatric practices.
+In light of this, the DZNE is undertaking a nationwide online survey (in German only) of memory clinics and neurological and psychiatric practices.
 The project is scheduled to span a period of one and a half years, with the Lilly Deutschland GmbH assuming responsibility for the associated costs, estimated at approximately 150,000 euros.

 Background and aims